a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 File > New Folder..., enter name.
 Copy the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.
 * Launch DeskTop.
 Open a window.
 File > New Folder..., enter name.
 Move the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.
-* Launch DeskTop.
-Create a shortcut for a non-executable file at the root of a volume.
+* Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
+Launch DeskTop.
+Create a shortcut for a non-executable file at the root of a volume, set to "Copy to RAMCard" "at first use".
 Run the shortcut.
 Verify that the "Files remaining" count bottoms out at 0.
 Close the alert.
 Drag a volume icon to another volume.
 Verify that the "Files remaining" count bottoms out at 0.

 * Launch DeskTop.
 Open a volume.
 File > New Folder..., create A. File > New Folder..., create B. Drag B onto A. File > New folder....
 Verify DeskTop doesn't hang.